 8. Photos or other images

 In addition to articles and sections, it’s fun to include images!
-Try a site like Historical Stock Photos.com for free images you can download.
+Try a site like Historical Stock Photos.com for images you can download for free.

 Edit: After posting this article, I received an email from the Historical Newspapers Database recommending Timothy Hughes Rare and Early Newspapers as a useful resource when creating your own historical newspapers.
 You and your students can look at pictures of real newspapers printed during the time period you’re researching.